DC/OS comes with several tools relevant for application debugging:

 - System Logs

-Tip Need a scalable way to manage and search your logs?
+Note: Need a scalable way to manage and search your logs?
 It could be worth building an ELK stack for log aggregation and filtering.

-As with other systems, sometimes it can help to increase the level of detail written to a log temporarily to obtain more detailed troubleshooting information for debugging.
+Sometimes it can help to increase the level of detail written to a log temporarily to obtain more detailed troubleshooting information for debugging.
 For most components, this can be done by accessing an endpoint.
 For example, if you want to increase the log level of a Mesos Agent for 5 minutes after the server receives the API call, you could follow something like this simple two-step process:

 Connect to Master Node